Art Society encourages all to get ready for the 2014 show!

-1) All entries should be brought to the Media Center located inside the J.W.
+1) All entries should be brought to the J.W.
 Martin Library.
+There will be a space available upstairs to drop artwork off.
 If you live out of town, you may mail the pieces to Angelia Case, NWOSU Library, 709 Oklahoma Blvd.
-You must provide the postage to return the piece to you, or come by the office to pick it up.
+You must provide the postage to return the piece to you, or pick it up.

 2) Photographs must be 5"x7" minimum.